thex810guy/Eon/README.md

 ```

 We can see that according to our code's logic the Frame is going to have a White Background
-But in the next script, it's gonna have a black background because in Eon when two stylesheets have the same properties the stylesheet further down the list shall
+But in the next script, it's gonna have a black background because in Eon when two stylesheets have the same properties the stylesheet further down the list is more important and thus override the previous property
-make the change

 ```
 local Eon = require(script.Eon)